We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People who are lactose intolerant are told to avoid dairy.
 Yogurt is usually the only exception to the rule.
 This is because yogurt has less lactose than milk and other dairy products.

-Since lactobacillus acidophilus is naturally found in the vagina, eating yogurt with the probiotic is sometimes recommended for women who frequently get yeast infections.
+Since L. acidophilus is naturally found in the vagina, eating yogurt with the probiotic is sometimes recommended for women who frequently get yeast infections.

-Researchers believe that replacing good bacteria by eating yogurt could help to maintain the correct balance and keep yeast from overgrowing.
+Researchers believe that eating yogurt to replace good bacteria could help maintain the correct balance and keep yeast from overgrowing.

-Numerous studies have found that consuming probiotics daily did help to prevent yeast and other bacterial infections.
+Some studies have found that consuming probiotics daily may help to prevent yeast and other bacterial infections.

-To find out if a particular yogurt has lactobacillus acidophilus, check the ingredient label.
+To find out if a particular yogurt has L. acidophilus, check the ingredient label.
 The bacteria should be listed.

-Here are some common brands that have lactobacillus acidophilus:
+Here are some common brands that have L. acidophilus:

 In order to help people differentiate between brands containing live cultures and those that don’t, the National Yogurt Association (NYA) has created a “live and active cultures” seal.

-Manufactures must provide NYA with lab evidence that their refrigerated products contain at least 100 million cultures per gram, and frozen products have at least 10 million cultures per gram at the time of production.
+Manufacturers must provide NYA with lab evidence that their refrigerated products contain at least 100 million cultures per gram, and that frozen products have at least 10 million cultures per gram at the time of production.

-However, since NYA is not a regulatory organization, it’s still a good idea to check the ingredient list to see which specific probiotics are included in the yogurt you plan to purchase.
+However, since NYA is not a regulatory organization, it’s still a good idea to check the ingredient list to see which specific probiotics are included in the yogurt you’re planning to purchase.

-Additionally, not all manufactures register with NYA, some may choose to simply list the types of bacteria and numbers on the ingredients list or create their own label.
+Additionally, not all manufacturers register with NYA, some may choose to simply list the types of bacteria and numbers on the ingredients list or create their own label.

 Yogurt isn’t the only place to get your fix.
-Lactobacillus acidophilus can also be found in some fermented foods, such as:
+L. acidophilus can also be found in some fermented foods, such as:

 - soy products (miso and tempeh)